MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 5. Enter the receipt date.

+    > [!NOTE]
-*To enter a General Ledger posting date that is different from the transaction date, choose the Date expansion button; the Receivings Date Entry window will open, where you can enter date information.*
+    > To enter a General Ledger posting date that is different from the transaction date, choose the Date expansion button; the Receivings Date Entry window will open, where you can enter date information.

     For multicurrency transactions, the document date determines which exchange rate is used, based on the currency ID and the associated rate type entered for the transaction.

 6. Enter or select a batch ID (optional).

     In multicurrency transactions, if the batch posting date does not fall on or before the exchange rate's expiration date, you will receive a message.
 Choose Yes to open the Batch Entry window and change the batch posting date.
 If you choose No, you will be able to save but not post the receipt.

     See *Creating a receipt batch* for more information.

 7. Enter or select a vendor ID.